India discusses mineral security, green steel production with the Gulf

-New Delhi, July 1 (IANS) India’s story is no longer confined within its borders but is being written in global cities like Dubai, by institutions like NMDC and MECON, through partnerships that build prosperity across continents, Union Steel Minister HD Kumaraswamy has said.
+New Delhi: India’s story is no longer confined within its borders but is being written in global cities like Dubai, by institutions like NMDC and MECON, through partnerships that build prosperity across continents, Union Steel Minister HD Kumaraswamy has said.

 In a landmark development for India’s global industrial outreach, Kumaraswamy began his official visit to the United Arab Emirates with a high-level meeting with His Highness Sheikh Saud Bin Saqr Al Qasimi, Member of the Supreme Council and Ruler of Ras Al Khaimah (RAK), followed by the inauguration of the international offices of NMDC Limited and MECON Limited in Dubai.